jupyterlab/jupyterlab-data-explorer/README.md

 ## Core concepts

 The data registry is a global collection of datasets.
-Each dataset is conceptually a tuple of `(URL, MimeType, cost, data)`, however we store them in nested maps of `Map<URL, Map<MimeType, [cost, data]>>` so that for every unique pair of URL and MimeType we only have one dataset ([`./dataregistry/src/datasets.ts`](./dataregistry/src/datasets.ts)).
+Each dataset is conceptually a tuple of `(URL, MimeType, cost, data)`, however, we store them in nested maps of `Map<URL, Map<MimeType, [cost, data]>>` so that for every unique pair of URL and MimeType we only have one dataset ([`./dataregistry/src/datasets.ts`](./dataregistry/src/datasets.ts)).

-A "converter" takes in a dataset and returns a number of other datasets that all have the same URL.
-We can apply a converter to a number of datasets all with the same URL by viewing this is a graph exploration problem.
-There is one node per Mime Type and we can [fill in the graph](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) to add every reachable mimtype with the lowest cost ([`./dataregistry/src/converters.ts`](./dataregistry/src/converters.ts)).
+A "converter" takes in a dataset and returns several other datasets that all have the same URL.
+We can apply a converter to a certain URL  by viewing it as a graph exploration problem.
+There is one node per Mime Type and we can [fill in the graph](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) to add every reachable mime type with the lowest cost ([`./dataregistry/src/converters.ts`](./dataregistry/src/converters.ts)).

 Conceptually, each Mime Type should correspond to some defined runtime type of data.
 For example `text/csv` corresponds to an `Observable<string>` which is the contents of CSV file.
 We need to be able to agree about these definitions so that if create a converter to produce a `text/csv` mime type and you create one that takes in that mime type and creates some visualization, we know we are dealing with the same type.
 A "data type" helps us here because we map a set of mime types to a TypeScript type.
-For example, we could define the CSV mimetype as `new DataTypeNoArgs<Observable<string>>("text/csv")`.
+For example, we could define the CSV mime type as `new DataTypeNoArgs<Observable<string>>("text/csv")`.
 We provide a way to create a converter from one data type to another, which is `createConverter`.
 Data types abstract away the textual representation of the mime type from the consumer of a data type and provide a type safe way to convert to or from that data type.
 All of our core conversions use this typed API ([`./dataregistry/src/datatypes.ts`](./dataregistry/src/datatypes.ts)):

 * [`resolveDataType`](./dataregistry/src/resolvers.ts) `void`: Every URL starts with this data type when you ask for it.
 It has no actual data in it, so when you write a converter from it you will use the URL.
 * [`nestedDataType`](./dataregistry/src/nested.ts) `Observable<Set<URL_>>`: This specifies the URLs that are "nested" under a URL.
-Use this if your dataset has some sense of children, like a folder has a number of files in it or a database has a number of tables.
+Use this if your dataset has some sense of children like a folder has a number of files in it or a database has a number of tables.
 These are exposed in the data explorer as the children in the hierarchy.
 * [`viewerDataType`](./dataregistry-extension/src/viewers.ts) `() => void`: This is a function you can call to "view" that dataset in some way.
 It has a parameter as well, the "label", which is included in the mime type as an argument.
 This is exposed in the explorer as a button on the dataset.

 <!--
 So conceptually, we can see a number of datasets as a number of graphs, one for each URL.
 Adding a new converter can expand the possible Mime Types for each URL.
-In the registry we can either register a new converter, get all the mimetypes for an existing URL, or retrieve the list of current URLs that are registered ([`./dataregistry/src/registry.ts`])(./dataregistry/src/registry.ts)).
+In the registry we can either register a new converter, get all the mime types for an existing URL, or retrieve the list of current URLs that are registered ([`./dataregistry/src/registry.ts`])(./dataregistry/src/registry.ts)).